Add a new column of nanoplots, taking input data from selected columns

 possible with the nanoplot_options()

 helper function.
-That is to be
+That function should

-invoked at the options
+be invoked at the options

 argument of cols_nanoplot()

 .
-Through that helper
+Through that

-of the remaining plot components can modified.
+of the remaining plot components can be modified.

 Usage